jonaszubindu/CRIRES-planning-tool/README.md

 OBS!
 If there are overlapping observations, they are counted both into the ranking, since it is not clear which observation should be selected.

-For transmission spectroscopy nights with the same observable planets must be combined to reach a certain minimum signal level for the subsequent analysis. **How many times which planet must be observed in how many transits is not determined yet and therefore our tool does not have any functionality to determine the best combination of nights under the restriction of observing the same targets several times.**
+For transmission spectroscopy nights with the same observable planets must be combined to reach a certain minimum signal level for the subsequent analysis.

 #### Dependencies